FAQs

 What kind of treats do you have?

-We have lots of treats to spoil your furr babies!
-We have a gourmet treatery which includes apple hearts, peanut butter drops, sweet potato, blueberry, and peanut butter treats.
+We have lots of treats to spoil your fur babies!
+We have a gourmet treatery which includes the ‘GIVEPET’ treat line where every bag sold gives to shelter dogs, peanut butter drops, cheese biscuits, sweet potato/pumpkin/chicken biscuit assortment, ice-cream and sprinkles, and peanut butter cups.
 We have pre-made bags for you to grab or you are welcome to mix and match to create your own treat bags.

-Our Pet Deli consists of all natural treats and includes, ham bone, femur, knee caps, pig snouts, pig ears, tendons, chicken feet, duck feet, moo tubes, roast beef strap, bully sticks, turkey link, lamb crunch and mammoth bones.
+Our Pet Deli consists of all natural treats and includes: femur, knee caps, pig snouts, pig ears, chicken feet, duck feet, moo tubes, roast beef strap, turkey link, lamb crunch, knuckles, and boar bones.
 We keep these all natural treats frozen to keep them fresh!

 Where can I park?

-You can park on the street in front of our building on S. LBJ Drive, or behind our shop is additional parking.
+You can park on the street in front of our building on S. LBJ Drive, or behind our shop there is additional parking.
+Please note, there is only one Handicap accessible parking space in front of our salon, and the other spaces are marked 15 minute curbside parking.